kittybellth/Bamazon/README.md

 # Bamazon

 ### Purpose
-To create an shopping, data management application
+Pricticing how to applying 2 technologies to create shopping and database management applications.

 ### Technology
 * NodeJS
+* MySQL

 ### How to use an app